fred-wang/AcidTestsMathML/README.md

 standard-compliant rendering engine when this one lacks a native MathML implementation.

+Of course these tests are not perfect, for example they do not capture the subjective but important notion of "good-looking mathematical expressions".
+Also, they are supposed to be executed in browsers ; the result for other MathML layout engines (including polyfills) should not be considered reliable.
+However, these tests have the advantage to quickly provide objective results to people even those without advanced knowledge of the MathML language.
+Many tests make sense out of a browser context and could be verified by non-browser MathML implementers.

 Perhaps the most popular MathML tests are the [Mozilla's MathML Torture Test](https://developer.mozilla.org/en-US/docs/Mozilla_MathML_Project/MathML_Torture_Test) or [Joe Java's MathML test](https://eyeasme.com/Joe/MathML/MathML_browser_test)